beautiful-orca/JAudioSync/README.md

 - Using VLC to create a playlist of songs in "./Music"
 - Save Playlist as "./Music/Playlist.m3u8"

+**Example music with different license is present at ./Music at the moment**
 ## How to run:

 JupyterLab with JAudioSync.ipynb is used for developement